richardfeliciano/length-aware-paginator/README.md

 let Paginator = new LengthAwarePaginator(collection)
 ```

-Refer to the file `example.js` for more usage examples
+Refer to the file `src/js/example.js` for more usage examples, or run `node example.js` in the root folder for a demonstration.

 ## License